fabriciofsn/assessment/README.md

 ## 2º type on terminal npm install or yarn install
 ## 3º open the project on vscode and execute the code on terminal -> npm run start:dev or yarn start:dev

+### to make it easier to use I left the api keys right in the code

 # now you have the back server running